tjeuput/dataLoanExploration/README.md

 Loss Loans: The loans marked as 'Loss' are those where the lender has marked it off as a loss, indicating that the borrower has defaulted.
 Here, non-homeowners have a higher count (5,555) compared to homeowners (4,236).
 This might suggest that non-homeowners are slightly more likely to default on their loans.

 ### 2. TotalCreditLinespast7years vs Status Loan
 Total Credit Lines in Past 7 Years and Loan Status: The number of credit lines that a person has had in the past 7 years can tell us about their borrowing behavior.
 A large number of credit lines might indicate a higher risk of over-borrowing and defaulting on loans.
 Conversely, a smaller number of credit lines might indicate a more cautious approach to borrowing.
-By examining this factor in conjunction with loan status, we can explore these potential relationships further.
+By examining this factor in conjunction with loan status, I can explore these potential relationships further.
 After handling the outliner, then the plot the spread of the data with boxplot.

 ```python